iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/problems/Reverse Shuffle Merge (WIP)/readme.md

   * Here is a list of things that a multiset is going to care about:
     * The set of unique elements, ordered.
     * The number of times they repeated in the original sequence.

+* Using the Tailored Multi-set data structure, we are able to make the most efficient solution for the problem.